-If you settle in once place for a longer time, find some places you like and visit them regularly.
+If you settle in one place for a longer time, find some places you like and visit them regularly.
 The staff will start recognizing you, other regular visitors as well.
 They’ll most likely get curious and approach you.
-It’s really an amazing feeling to have your favorite pub, go there each Friday night, say hello to the bartender and always meet friends to have a beer with, even if you didn’t organize it.
+It’s an amazing feeling to have your favorite pub, go there each Friday night, say hello to the bartender and always meet friends to have a beer with, even if you didn’t organize it.
 You can do the same with a variety of places: libraries, cafés, and small grocery shops.
-When you go to buy bread in the morning and the baker smiles as soon as he sees you, welcomes you like a friend, asks questions and starts a chat, it gives you the nice, warm feeling of being in a familiar place.
+When you go to buy bread in the morning, and the baker smiles as soon as he sees you, welcomes you like a friend, asks questions and starts a chat, it gives you the nice, warm feeling of being in a familiar place.

 Smile and talk to strangers

 Having a smile on your face is the key, and it’s just as cliché as true.
-Some people might think you’re crazy if you smile to them on a bus or on the street, randomly and with no clear reason, yet most will find it utterly charming.
-Countries vary and so do the customs, not everywhere people are willing to talk to strangers, but do your best, keep the cultural rules in mind and try.
+Some people might think you’re crazy if you smile to them on a bus or the street, randomly and with no clear reason, yet most will find it utterly charming.
+Countries vary and so do the customs, not everywhere people are willing to talk to strangers but do your best, keep the cultural rules in mind and try.
 You’ve got nothing to lose.
 Nobody knows you anyway.

 Ask for help and advice

 Many amazing stories start with one person asking another for directions.
 Don’t look for all the info on your smartphone.
 Gaze around, spot a local and ask him or her where you should go to reach your destination.
 It sounds a bit philosophical and, indeed, can turn to be so if you make actual friends this way and start sharing things with them.
-It’s really one of the easiest ways to meet people because you have an excellent excuse to approach them.
+It’s one of the easiest ways to meet people because you have an excellent excuse to approach them.

 Talk, ask for advice, make questions.
 People usually like to talk about the subjects they know a lot about.
 It’s a pleasure to introduce one’s city to a traveler.
 Probably many times locals will propose to show you around or invite for a coffee.
-You might end up listening to some unbelievable stories or receiving the help you really need, all of that because you only asked whether it’s better to turn left or right.
+You might end up listening to some unbelievable stories or receiving the help you need, all of that because you only asked whether it’s better to turn left or right.

-Go to interesting events
+Go to exciting events

 Check out what’s going on in the place you’re visiting.
 Perhaps there are concerts, parties or shows you’re interested in.
 Look at the posters, read newspapers.
 Websites like Meetup.com are practical, and you can make use out of them.
 Besides, you can always go back to the point 4 and just ask someone if they’ve heard about cool events you could join.